aadityaneve/Clone-Pluralsight/README.md

 # Pluralsight (Clone)
 -----
 ### For Educational And Learning Purpose*
-Project: make a clone of https://www.pluralsight.com site
+Project: make a clone of Pluralsight website.

 Original-Website: https://www.pluralsight.com